Under Nevada criminal law, the term “substantial bodily harm” means a physical injury

 Inflicting substantial bodily harm on a victim can lead to more serious felony penalties.

 Prosecutors have to prove beyond a reasonable doubt that you caused the injuries for you to get an increased sentence.
 You can fight these allegations with medical records and expert testimony showing that the injuries do not qualify as substantial bodily harm.

 Unless the context otherwise requires, “substantial bodily harm” means:

 1. Bodily injury which creates a substantial risk of death or which causes serious, permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ; or

 2. Prolonged physical pain.

-What substantial bodily harm is in Nevada (NRS 0.060)
+1. What is substantial bodily harm in Nevada?

-- broken bones (even though they may fully heal eventually)
+- Broken bones or fractures of any bodily member (even though they may fully heal eventually)

 Nevada judges and juries examine the evidence on a case-by-case basis to determine whether the injury in question falls under the legal definition of substantial bodily harm.
 Some factors they may take into consideration include: